 Although early gangster movies served as educational stories, they were also seen as glorifying the violent lifestyles of their protagonists.
 As a result, the making of mafia movies was banned in the United States for many decades.

 When the ban was lifted in the 1970s, the world had changed.
-No longer was a clean shirt for every day a dream come true.
+No longer was a clean shirt every day a dream come true.

 It was the golden age of capitalism.
 Prosperity was abundant - in America as in the rest of the Western world.
 So, the heroes of mafia movies also had to change.